p-quintanilla/p-quintanilla.github.io/_pages/teaching.md

 ### Department of Chemical Engineering, Brunel University London, London, United Kingdom

 Module:
 * **Process Systems Engineering**: This MEng Chemical Engineering module covers key topics such as dynamic system analysis, numerical methods for steady state and dynamic models, and process optimization techniques.
-It is designed to provide both theoretical understanding and practical skills using MATLAB for practical exersies.
+It is designed to provide both theoretical understanding and practical skills using MATLAB for practical exercises.
+* **Fluid Mechanics**: This is for second-year chemical engineering students.
+The module covers all principles of fluid mechanics with experimental activities.

 ## Guest Lecturer: